-^{5.} Impaired loans include: (A) for loans individually evaluated for impairment, (i) the carrying amount of all loans to clients that are rated C1 through C6 and (ii) the carrying amount of loans to an individual client with a loan that is non-performing, regardless of category, excluding residential mortgage loans, if the past-due amount on the mortgage loan is less than 90 days; and (B) for loans collectively evaluated for impairment, (i) the carrying amount of total loans to a client, when a loan to that client is non-performing or has been renegotiated, excluding performing residential mortgage loans, and (ii) if the loan that is non-performing or renegotiated is a residential mortgage loan, all loans to that client.
+5. Impaired downs include: (A) for loans individually evaluated for impairment. (i) the carrying amount of all loans to clients that are rated C1 through C6 and (ii) the carrying amount of days; and (i) for loans individually evaluated for impairment. (i) the carrying amount of trail loans to a lindividual client with a loan that is non-performing regardless of category, excluding residential mortgage loans, and (iii) for loans individually evaluated for impairment. (i) the carrying amount of trail loans to a client, when a loan to that client is non-performing or renegotiated is a residential mortgage loan, all loans to that client.

-^{6.} Capital + future interest of all loans with one installment 90 days or more overdue.
+6. Capital + future interest of all loans with one installment 90 days or more overdue.

-^{7.} Total installments plus lines of credit more than 90 days overdue.
+7. Total installments push limes of credit more than 90 days overdue.

-^{8.} Based on internal credit models and CMF guidelines.
+8. Based on internal credit models and CMF guidelines.
 Banks must have a 100% coverage of risk index.

-^{9.} Calculated using the variation of the Unidad de Fomento (UF) in the period.
+9. Calculated using the variation of the Unidad de Fomento (UF) in the period.